Rondinello

 The best conversion step is not a random ad.
 It is the useful thing someone needs after the itinerary starts to feel real.

-Agree on tickets, meals, taxis, and nightlife spend before the trip starts.
+Agree on food, tickets, and nightlife spend before picking restaurants or paid experiences.

 Loading trip actions